 Although the Singaporean government is well known for its zero-tolerance policies towards corruption and fraud.
 And even with the strict corporate governance, robust legal framework and strong tone, economic crime remains a credible threat in Singapore.

 The five most recurring financial crimes in Singapore reported in a survey carried out in 2016 include; cybercrime, asset misappropriation, procurement fraud, money laundering, and finally bribery and corruption.

 1. Asset Misappropriation

 While this may appear encouraging, it does not necessarily mean that fraud incidents are reducing drastically.
-What it can mean is that fraudsters are becoming more and more sophisticate in their approach.
-Thus, more cases are not discover.
+What it can mean is that fraudsters are becoming more and more sophisticating in their approach.
+Thus, more cases are not discovering.
 Under these circumstances, it is important for organizations to continue monitoring and assessing risks as the business develops and evolves.

 The number of cyber criminals in Singapore has been increasing gradually.
 The 2016 survey showed that cyber-related crimes have seen a sharp increase and is now the second most predominant economic crime in Singapore.

 About 43 percent of individuals that suffered an economic crime were affected by a cyber-incident compared to the 15 percent recorded in 2014.
 In addition to this, the number of corporations that suspect they’ll be hit by cybercrime in the coming 24 months rose up to 37 percent all the way from 11 percent in 2014.